 When used along with REPORT_CONFIGURATION, this adds additional validation options to the resulting configuration file.
 These extra options specify all relevant software versions as well as a fingerprint of the data contained in the knowledge database file.
 When re-running a configuration file with these extra replication options, Biofilter will use them to ensure that neither Biofilter itself nor the LOKI knowledge database file have been updated since the original analysis; this in turn ensures that the re-run analysis will produce the same (or compatible) results as the original.

+--random-number-generator-seed / RANDOM_NUMBER_GENERATOR_SEED

+Argument: <seed> Default: none

+Sets the random number generator seed value.
+For modes which involve randomization (such as PARIS), the output will be different every time unless the seed value is kept consistent.
+If left blank (the default), the seed value itself is randomized on each execution of the program.

 Prior Knowledge Options

 --knowledge / KNOWLEDGE